Central Park (skyscraper)

 Central Park is a 51-storey office tower in Perth, Western Australia.
 The building measures 226 m from its base at St Georges Terrace to the roof, and 249 m to the tip of its communications mast.
-Upon its completion in 1992, the tower became the tallest building in Perth.
+Upon its completion in 1992, the tower became the tallest building in Perth, and was the fourth-tallest in Australia from then till 2005.
 It is also currently the sixteenth tallest building in Australia (tied with the Infinity Tower) and the tallest building in the western half of Australia.

 The approval of the tower was controversial due to the plot ratio concessions made by the Perth City Council to the developers.
 These concessions enabled the developers to construct a tower more than twice the height which would otherwise be allowable on the site.
 There was also opposition to the Council's decision to ignore its own town planning experts in allowing a large car park to be constructed underneath the site.

 The building is formed by a composite steel and concrete frame, with various setbacks in its profile, meaning the upper floors are much smaller in area than lower levels.
 Outrigger trusses at the top of the building and at the various setbacks help to stiffen the building's reinforced concrete core against the strong winds prevalent in the area.
 The base of the building features a small park, for which the tower is named.

 History

 Department stores

-From as early as the 1930s, the site was home to a Foy & Gibson department store, which was known by the locals as Foy's.
+From as early as the 1930s, the site was home to a Foy & Gibson department store.
 The store extended all the way through from St Georges Terrace to Hay Street, featured a popular cafeteria and "had great areas of window display with island windows beyond the street frontage".

-The store changed to a David Jones department store upon the purchase by that chain of Foy's Western Australian operations.
+The store changed to a David Jones department store upon it purchasing Foy & Gibson.
 By the late 1970s, David Jones had withdrawn from the Western Australian market, and the site stood vacant after decades as a landmark of St Georges Terrace.

-The site was later acquired by Central Park Developments, a joint venture of the Superannuation Board of Western Australia, Bond Corporation and L. R. Connell and Partners, and in 1986 had a value of A$20 million.
+The site was later acquired by Central Park Developments, a joint venture of the Superannuation Board of Western Australia, Bond Corporation and L. R. Connell and Partners, and in 1986 had a value of $20 million.